wubbl0rz/MonitoringChamp/readme.md

+# 🚀 MonitoringChamp

-# Directory Size Exporter
+## 📦 Directory Size Exporter

 This project is a Prometheus exporter that periodically scans a directory and reports the size (in bytes) of each subdirectory.
 The metrics are exposed over HTTP for Prometheus scraping.

-***

-### Features
+### ✨ Features

-- Exports directory sizes as Prometheus metrics.
+- 📊 Exports directory sizes as Prometheus metrics.
-- Configurable via command-line arguments or environment variables.
+- ⚙️ Configurable via command-line arguments or environment variables.
-- Supports tab completion for CLI commands.
+- 🧑‍💻 Supports tab completion for CLI commands.
-- Includes verbose logging option for debugging and monitoring.
+- 🔎 Includes verbose logging option for debugging and monitoring.

 ***